dapak2002/programming-languages-2022/assignment-1.md

 ## Critical Appraisal

 The Critical Appraisal is worth 5 points for each part.
-My expectation is that you use the critical appraisal to
+My general expectation is that you use the critical appraisal to
 - be upfront about any requirements not implemented, or any remaining bugs you know of;
 - highlight what you learned doing this assignment;
 - describe salient points of particular interest to you.

+Specifically for this assignment, also include discussions on
+- what order of operations you designed for your calculator
+- what examples you used to guide this design
+- how the grammar reflects these design decisions.

 The number of points awarded will depend on how interesting your critical appraisal is.